GenesysCloudBlueprints/ani-blacklist/blueprint/index.md

 * **Genesys Cloud** - A suite of Genesys cloud services for enterprise-grade communications, collaboration, and contact center management.
 Contact center agents use the Genesys Cloud user interface.
 * **Genesys Cloud API** - A set of RESTful APIs that enables you to extend and customize your Genesys Cloud environment.
+* **Data Table** - Provides the ability to save blacklisted phone numbers from inbound calling.
+* **Data Action** - Provides the integration point to invoke a third-party REST web service or AWS lambda.
 * **Architect flows** - A flow in Architect, a drag and drop web-based design tool, dictates how Genesys Cloud handles inbound or outbound interactions.
-* **Data Action** - Provides the integration point to invoke a third-party REST web service or AWS lambda.
+* **Triggers** - Provides the ability for a data action and architect workflow to work cohisively to perform the task.
 * **CX as Code** - A Genesys Cloud Terraform provider that provides an interface for declaring core Genesys Cloud objects.

 ## Prerequisites